h2nguyen/mscons-restify/docs/mscons-parsing-process.md

 1. **UNA Segment**: The UNA segment defines the delimiters used in the EDIFACT message and must be processed before any other segments.
    - The parser checks for a UNA segment at the beginning of the file before splitting the text into segments
    - If found, it extracts the UNA segment, processes it to set custom delimiters, and removes it from the text
-   - The UNA segment handler updates the MSCONSUtils delimiters with the custom delimiters from the UNA segment
+   - The UNA segment handler updates the parsing context’s UNA segment based on the custom delimiters defined in the UNA segment itself
    - This ensures that all subsequent segments are parsed correctly using the custom delimiters

 For segments that require special handling: